New Scientist presents... Instant Expert: The Revolution in Genetics

 Come to our one-day masterclass and let six leading experts guide through one of the most important fields in science.
 Your host is New Scientist Managing Editor, Rowan Hooper.

-- Steve Jones, professor of human genetics at the University College London, Steve is well known as a broadcaster and writer, and is the author of many popular books on genetics and evolution
+- Steve Jones, professor of human genetics at University College London, Steve is well known as a broadcaster and writer, and is the author of many popular books on genetics and evolution

 - Paul Freemont, professor of synthetic biology and co-director of Centre for Synthetic Biology and Innovation at Imperial College London